cristian9217/cristian9217/courses/CECS6010/readme.md

    * After the user enters a word (pattern), it is converted to uppercase for uniform comparison.
 For instance, you can try: "BARBER".

-7. **Apply Horspool's algorithm to search integers**: To search for integers we can interpret the binary pattern matching in the context of a binary string, where the pattern is a sequence of 1s and 0s in binary.
+    * **To search integers**: To search for integers we can interpret the binary pattern matching in the context of a binary string, where the pattern is a sequence of 1s and 0s in binary.

      The required input to this function:
      * After the user inputs a binary integer, the text is repeated by converting